surabhijr/Machine-Learning/README.md

-# Machine-Learning
+# Drug Classification using Machine-Learning Techniques
-Drug Classification using machine learning techniques
+The Project